What’s the Difference Between Potting PCB Board and Conformal Coatings?

 At Mermar Electronics, we are extremely committed to not just fabricating quality PCBs but also keeping them well-protected with our high-quality PCB conformal coating services and PCB potting services.
 Simply put, it is extremely important as it protects the PCB against any environmental hazards.

-You could get an instant quote on submitting your custom requirements.
-You could also write to us at email@example.com or call us at (760) 244-6149 for nay clarifications.
+You could get an instant PCB quote on submitting your custom requirements.
+You could also write to us at firstname.lastname@example.org or call us at (760) 244-6149 for nay clarifications.
 We will be happy to hear from you and offer bespoke solutions.